§ H-4 EAD

 USCIS has been adjusting biometrics requirements for dependent filings over the past several years.
 Under long-standing practice, I-539 applications required an $85 biometrics fee and an in-person appointment at an Application Support Center.
 In 2021 USCIS announced a temporary suspension of the biometrics requirement for most H-4, L-2, and E dependent I-539 applicants, which was repeatedly extended.

-In 2024-2025, USCIS moved toward making the biometrics suspension permanent for these dependent categories and removed the $85 fee from Form I-539 filings in the c26 context under its revised fee rule.
+In 2024 and 2025, USCIS moved toward making the biometrics suspension permanent for these dependent categories and removed the $85 fee from Form I-539 filings in the c26 context under its revised fee rule.
 The practical effect: most H-4 extensions are now adjudicated without a biometrics appointment, which has meaningfully shortened I-539 processing times and reduced the risk that an EAD auto-extension runs out before adjudication.

 Rules can change quickly, though.
 Always check the current version of Form I-539 instructions and the USCIS fee schedule before filing.
 If USCIS does schedule you for biometrics, do not skip the appointment — a missed ASC appointment is typically treated as abandonment of the application.

 USCIS accepts I-539, I-765, and I-129 extensions up to 180 days before the current status or EAD expires.
-For H-4 EAD renewals, 150-180 days out is the common best practice because it maximizes the time available for the 180-day auto-extension to cover the gap.
+For H-4 EAD renewals, 150 to 180 days out is the common best practice because it maximizes the time available for the 180-day auto-extension to cover the gap.

 If you file very close to expiry and the I-765 has not been adjudicated when the 180-day window runs out, work authorization terminates as a matter of law.
 The employer must stop employment on that day unless a valid EAD has been issued.
 There is no cure period.
 Filing well in advance is the single best protection.